indoor-analytics/random-lines-clustering/readme.md

 We create a bunch of straight lines, each line being defined by two ZOI random-picked points.

 For each line:
-    * MARK each intersection with a path (+ saving keeping intersection direction)
+    * MARK each intersection with a path (while saving intersection direction)
-    * CLUSTER intersections (with k-nn or another algorithm)
+    * CLUSTER intersections with provided algorithm

 For each path, we rebuild path using previously-clustered points:
     * if path segment between two points does not exist, create it